AnnabethS/advent-of-code-2021/README.md

 - Got a little stuck with the 2nd part today, but was right about mean being correct, turns out to +/- 0.5, so i needed to check and input both

+### Day 8

+- part 1 was very easy
+- part 2 took me ages, working out the logic and then i had quite a few bugs suprisingly though, none were memory management related
+- this is the first day that im not finishing on the day of its release